Meade School Board makes final decision on back-to-school plan

 He also said he received emails or notes from multiple teachers about their personal medical history, which they are not required to disclose, to point out how important it is to them that the board vote to require masks in the classroom.

 "It is very disheartening to see that swept aside because we don't see consistency," Wheeler said.
-"The problem is we have state and national leaders that don't want to test, they don't want to report, they don't want reports to go to the CDC, yet we're asked to do this great experiment with out staff and our students...and we can't do something as simple as wearing masks."
+"The problem is we have state and national leaders that don't want to test, they don't want to report, they don't want reports to go to the CDC, yet we're asked to do this great experiment with our staff and our students... and we can't do something as simple as wearing masks."

 Weber said he respects everybody's opinion and that people have to make personal decisions each day.
 He said he hopes students would respect a teacher's request to wear a mask in the classroom if the teacher is concerned about COVID-19.